cca/libraries_course_lists/readme.md

 ## Usage

-First, generate a course information CSV using our other project [cca/libraries_course_lists2](https://github.com/cca/libraries_course_lists2) by downloading the Workday JSON course data and running `python make_informer_csv.py data/data.json 2023FA` where 2023FA is the current semester's short code.
+First, generate a course information CSV using our other project [cca/libraries_course_lists2](https://github.com/cca/libraries_course_lists2) by downloading the Workday JSON course data and running `pipenv run python make_informer_csv.py`.

 Once you have the course data—expected to be named "_informer.csv" and in the "data" directory—run the scripts in this order: